 While you walk between the 5 hangars and other exhibits, you can expect to witness historic planes like Consolidated PBY Catalina taking off from the single functional runway.
 It also one the places where you can see a Concorde (a test model) – and climb aboard!
 You can also gaze in amazement at a Short Sunderland (my favorite flying boat), a Eurofighter Typhoon, and others.
 The American Air Museum is one of the few places where you can find a bonafide SR-71 Blackbird!

 However, no matter which historical place you decide to visit, you can still fall prey to flight disruptions.
 Delays, cancellations, and overbooking can all ruin your day.
 However, you can still claim flight compensation via Skycop.
+Once your plans are back on track, you might want to explore destinations like those featured in our guide to 5 spots in Greece to visit in 2019.
 Who knows, you might get up to €600 in compensation, which can then be meaningfully invested in a museum gift shop!